-Today, I’m here to answer one of the most common questions I get as a coach: how to train for hills without mountains, no matter where you live.
+Today, I am going to show you how to train for hills without mountains, no matter where you live.

 Inspiration from Ruth Croft